ChrisAraneo/minecraft-player-counter-notifier/README.md

 - `cache-ttl` - time after which the cache expires (should be lower than `interval`)
 - `recipients` - predefined discord recipients (IDs of users); if you want the bot to know recipients of notify messages you can fill this list

-* - the most important parameters are bold
+Note: the most important parameters are bold

 ## Discord token